-Neal Thibedeau’s Becoming Iconic really could be called “Directing Big Studio Films for Dummies.
-That sounds bad, but it’s actually a fascinating treatise on big budget directing.
-Half of the film is a series of interviews with some of the top directors in Hollywood including Jodie Foster (Little Man Tate), Taylor Hackford (Ray, Dolores Claiborne), Adrian Lyne (Fatal Attraction, Flashdance), and John Badham (Wargames, Saturday Night Fever).
+NOW ON FANDOR!
+Neal Thibedeau’s Becoming Iconic really could be called Directing Big Studio Films for Dummies.
+That sounds bad, but it’s actually a fascinating treatise on big-budget directing.
+Half of the film is a series of interviews with some of the top directors in Hollywood, including Jodie Foster (Little Man Tate), Taylor Hackford (Ray, Dolores Claiborne), Adrian Lyne (Fatal Attraction, Flashdance), and John Badham (Wargames, Saturday Night Fever).
 Thess incredible directors discuss the process of directing studio films while giving advice to the subject at the center of the documentary, Jonathan Baker.

 Baker is prepping to make his cinematic debut as a director.
 The second half follows his journey helming Inconceivable, starring Nicolas Cage, Gina Gershon, and Faye Dunaway.
 He is an insightful person.
 The title, Becoming Iconic, is clearly Baker’s dream as a director with winning an Oscar as the pinnacle.
 The beginning of the film sees Baker in various New York locations talking and talking and talking about his neglected upbringing, his love of films, how he got into filmmaking, and the mentorship he received from Warren Beatty.

 If there is a flaw here, it comes right at the beginning.
 Although Baker is highly introspective, he is also quite verbose.
 His opening monologue at the start goes on for a long time and feels like a never-ending stream of consciousness.
 At first, I thought this guy was a class-one narcissist.
 You can tell by the title alone.
 About a third of the way through, he transforms into a passionate student of the craft of directing and a cheerleader for the art of film.
 You get to see how he incorporates the wisdom of the directors into his time on set.